 The Remote directory box defines the initial remote directory opened in panel.
 When Remember last used directory is ticked the path is updated whenever the session is closed.
 When the initial directory is not specified the user home directory is usually opened on startup.
 Note that this may not be true particularly for SFTP servers.

 The Local directory box defines the initial local directory opened in local panel on Commander interface.
 The path is not used with Explorer interface.
 When the initial directory is not specified the local user My Documents folder is used.
+In the latest beta version, you can use local environment variables.

 The initial directories also define home directories (for Go To > Home Directory command) when Default directory is home directory preference option is enabled and Remember last used directory session option (see above) is disabled.